-The integrated Masters in Sustainability and Adaptation programmes, comprising of MSc Sustainability and Adaptation (SA); M.Res Sustainability and Adaptation (M.Res); MSc Green Building (GB) and MSc Sustainability in Energy Provision and Demand Management (SEPDM) seek to build on the current collaborative partnership between CAT and University of East London (UEL).
+The integrated Masters in Sustainability and Adaptation programmes, comprising of MSc Sustainability and Adaptation (SA); M.Res Sustainability and Adaptation (MRes); MSc Green Building (GB) and MSc Sustainability in Energy Provision and Demand Management (SEPDM) seek to build on the current collaborative partnership between CAT and University of East London (UEL).

-These programmes are owned and managed by CAT.
+The Centre for Alternative Technology (CAT), Machynlleth, Powys is an environmental charity, and these programmes are owned and managed by CAT.
 The programme content and academic standards are monitored and controlled by UEL.
 Degrees, Diplomas, and Certificates are awarded by UEL.

 These programmes follow the rules and regulations with respect to a UEL-validated programme offered by a third party, and a formal Memorandum of Co-operation (MoC) came into operation from March 2014 and was revised and extended in December 2018.
-Following the successful 2022 partnership review the MoC has been extended for a further 5 years.
+Following the successful 2022 partnership review the MoC will be extended for a further 5 years.